These Make-Ahead Breakfast Burritos in the Ninja Foodi are easy to make, they freeze & re-heat easily, and they taste delicious!

 First, let's get the ingredients prepped.
 Cut and dice your medium sized Russet potato into ½ inch dice.
 If you want to see how I cut a potato, check out this video on Ninja Foodi Fresh Cut Fries.
 I don't peel my potatoes, but it is totally up to you if you do or not.
 Soak your diced potatoes in cold water for at least 30 minutes.
 I soaked mine for 60 minutes.
 This will remove some of the starch and keep your potatoes from falling apart during the cooking process.

-Add 1 tsp of olive oil to the inner pot of the Ninja Foodi and turn the sauté mode to high.
+Add 1 teaspoon of olive oil to the inner pot of the Ninja Foodi and turn the sauté mode to high.
 Add in 1 lb of breakfast sausage and break up with a utensil like the Mix N Chop, just make sure whatever you use is approved for non-stick surfaces.
 Sauté the sausage until it is about ½ way cooked and the fat begins to render out.
 This will take about 5-7 minutes.

 While the potatoes and sausage are sautéing, lightly scramble your eggs.
-Break all the eggs into a mixing bowl (I show a tip for breaking eggs in the recipe video at the end of this post), add 1 tsp salt and ½ tsp pepper and lightly scramble.
+Break all the eggs into a mixing bowl (I show a tip for breaking eggs in the recipe video at the end of this post), add 1 teaspoon salt and ½ teaspoon pepper and lightly scramble.
 Don't add water.
 I know some people (me included, sometimes) add water to their eggs, but when I did this the first time I made them, the eggs stayed too runny and did not have a great texture.
 If you add milk or cream, only add a tiny amount.

 Move the potatoes and sausage around so they cover the entire bottom of the inner pot of the Ninja Foodi.
 Pour in the scrambled eggs and turn off the Sauté mode.